-For the right to participate at the Annual General Meeting, shareholders must be recorded in the shareholders' register kept by Euroclear Sweden AB by Friday, 22 March 2019 and must notify the company at the latest on the same day by letter to Computershare AB, "AGM 2019 of AB SKF", Box 610, SE-182 16 Danderyd, Sweden, or via the company's website www.skf.com, or by phone +46 31 337 25 50 (weekdays between 09.00 and 16.00).
+For the right to participate at the meeting, shareholders must be recorded in the shareholders' register kept by Euroclear Sweden AB by Thursday, 23 March 2017 and must notify the company at the latest on the same day by letter to Computershare AB, "AGM 2017 of AB SKF", Box 610, SE-182 16 Danderyd, Sweden, or via the company's website www.skf.com, or by phone +46 31 337 25 50 (between 09.00 and 16.00).
 When notifying the company, preferably in writing, this should include details of name, address, telephone number, registered shareholding and number of advisors, if any.
-Where representation is being made by proxy, the original of the proxy form shall be sent to the company to the above address before the Annual General Meeting.
-Shareholders whose shares are registered in the name of a trustee must have the shares registered temporarily in their own name in order to take part in the Annual General Meeting.
-Any such re-registration for the purpose of establishing voting rights shall take place so that the shareholder is recorded in the shareholders' register by Friday, 22 March 2019.
+Where representation is being made by proxy, the original of the proxy form shall be sent to the company before the annual general meeting.
+Shareholders whose shares are registered in the name of a trustee must have the shares registered temporarily in their own name in order to take part in the meeting.
+Any such re-registration for the purpose of establishing voting rights shall take place so that the shareholder is recorded in the shareholders' register by Thursday, 23 March 2017.
 This means that the shareholder should give notice of his/her wish to be included in the shareholders' register to the trustee well in advance before that date.

 - Opening of the Annual General Meeting

-- Election of a Chairman for the Annual General Meeting
+- Election of a Chairman for the meeting

 - Drawing up and approval of the voting list

 - Election of persons to verify the minutes